 When must a Resolution Session take place?

 The school district is responsible for arranging a Resolution Session within 15 calendar days of receiving a parent’s Hearing Request.
-As soon as the Resolution Session occurs, regardless of its outcome, the hearing timeline can move forward.
-So, if you are trying to get through the process as quickly as possible, it is best to have the Resolution Session (or waive it or mediate) as soon as possible.
+The 15-calendar day timeline is not stopped by the filing of a sufficiency challenge.
+As soon as the Resolution Session occurs, the hearing timeline can move forward even if it is within the 30-day resolution period provided both parties agree in writing that no agreement is possible.
+So, if you are trying to get through the process as quickly as possible, it is best to have the Resolution Session (or waive it or mediate in lieu thereof) as soon as possible.

-However, if the school district and the parent have participated in a resolution session but not resolved their dispute within 30 calendar days of receipt of the Hearing Request, then the hearing proceeds.
-Note: you should meet within 15 calendar days, but you have until the 30-day mark so that if you wish to meet a second time, or check facts and get back to each other, you have ample time to work out a resolution.
+However, if the school district and the parent have participated in a resolution session or have agreed to participate in mediation in lieu of a Resolution Session, but not resolved their dispute within 30 calendar days of receipt of the Hearing Request, then the hearing proceeds, unless both parties agree in writing to continue this 30-day period.
+Note: you should meet within 15 calendar days, but you have until the 30-day mark (or longer if agreed to in writing by both parties) so that if you wish to meet a second time, or check facts and get back to each other, you have ample time to work out a resolution.

 If, through no fault of the parent (and the parent has not agreed to extend the timeline), the school district fails to convene the Resolution Session within 15 calendar days of receiving the parent’s Hearing Request, the Resolution Session is considered to be waived and the parties can proceed to hearing.